BHARAT ELECTRONICS LTD (NSE: BEL) Q3 2026 Earnings Call dated Jan. 28, 2026

 Manoj Jain

-We are not anticipating much because of these metals because firstly now our semiconductor or electronics material these variety doesn’t impact us that much.
+We are not anticipating much because of these metals, because firstly, ours is a semiconductor or electronics material these variety doesn’t impact us that much.
 Maybe overall in our materials, maybe 5% or so maybe of coming from so called materials for us.
-So I don’t see any major change for us as a company, Midani or some other company.
-Definitely it may affect but not Bell.
-Bell is more affected by semiconductor and that I already explained now semiconductor we have come out with our own plans to mitigate the risks.
+So I don’t see any major change for us as a company, Midhani, or some other company, definitely, it may affect, but not BEL.
+BEL is more affected by semiconductor, and that I already explained.
+Semiconductor we have come out with our own plans to mitigate the risks.

 Mohit Pandey

-Understood sir.
-Also with regards to semiconductors and overall are there price.
-What kind of price variation clauses Are you able to pass on any unexpected increases to end customers?
-Is that possible in in our business?
+Understood, sir.
+Also, with regards to semiconductors and overall, are there price — what kind of price variation clauses are you able to pass on any unexpected increases to end customers?
+Is that possible in our business?

 Manoj Jain